DataDog/hiring-engineers/answers.md

 ## Setting up the monitor

-Often a metric is of interest only if it is not behaving in ordinary boundaries.
+Often a metric is of interest only if it is not behaving within ordinary boundaries.
 Conveniently, we can create monitors that alert members of the team if certain conditions are met by a gieven metric.
 New monitors can be created at [https://app.datadoghq.com/monitors#create/metric](https://app.datadoghq.com/monitors#create/metric) while existing metrics can be managed at [https://app.datadoghq.com/monitors#manage](https://app.datadoghq.com/monitors#manage).
 A detailed guide to setting up monitors can be found [here](http://docs.datadoghq.com/guides/monitoring/).

 Monitors can be defined on particular metrics and metric aggregations across subsets of the the infrastructure, time, and the team.